What should I do if I suspect a banknote is fake?

 The Europa series of euro banknotes incorporates enhanced security features that use advanced technology to make counterfeiting more difficult.

 If you handle large quantities of money every day, you could come across a suspect banknote.
+Ideally, your employer should have drawn up a plan for such an eventuality.
 Here are some tips if you are uncertain about a note.